Big Toe Pain: Sesamoid Pathology

 - PRP injections

-- Surgical excision of painful sesamoid
+- Surgical excision of the painful sesamoid

 Sesamoid Fractures

 It is important to educate patients on the longer recovery with this diagnosis.
-The transition to a stiff soled shoe and/or custom functional foot orthotic to decrease pressure to the area is required for the following several weeks with activity modification to ensure proper healing.
+The transition to a stiff-soled shoe and/or custom functional foot orthotic to decrease pressure to the area is required for the following several weeks, with activity modification to ensure proper healing.
 RICE, NSAIDS are encouraged as well.
 The use of a bone stimulator may be utilized as well in certain cases.